mklement0/fls/README.md

     will instead target that directory's *content*, as if a single directory had been explicitly specified - it cannot tell the difference.

-  filters
+  filter
     A string of one or more filter characters, optionally grouped by negation.
     AND logic is implicitly applied to multiple filters; i.e., matching items must meet ALL criteria.
-    A ^ preceding one or more characters negates their logic; Only one ^ is allowed.
+    A ^ preceding one or more characters negates their logic; only one ^ is allowed.
     Using just a - (hyphen) explicitly indicates that *no* filtering should be applied at all.

-    Note that the filters argument, if specified, must always come *first*, even before any options for ls.
-This reduces ambiguity and facilitates definition of aliases (see below).
-    To avoid ambiguity when no options are specified at all, use - as the first argument.
+    For convenience and to facilitate definition of aliases, the filter may be placed before or after the options to pass to ls, if any.
+    A first operand that is not a valid filter is considered a file operand instead; i.e., no filter is applied, and all operands are considered file/ directory names or paths.
+    To unambiguously specify a filter, either:
+     - either: place it before options; e.g.: fls d -l [...]
+     - or: follow it with '--'; e.g.: fls d -- [...]
+    Conversely, to explicitly request unfiltered output, use '--' as the first operand; e.g.: fls -- [...]

     Filter characters correspond to *Bash's file-test operators*; common ones are listed below; for the full list, see CONDITIONAL EXPRESSIONS in